Contrastive Weak-to-strong Generalization: Experiments

 \textbf{Evaluation Benchmarks and Baselines.} We evaluate our method on two widely used instruction-following benchmarks, AlpacaEval2 \citep{alpacaeval} and Arena-Hard \citep{arena-hard}.
 For AlpacaEval2, we report both the length-controlled win rate (LC) and the raw win rate (WR).
 For Arena-Hard, we report the win rate (WR) and the style-controlled win rate (SC).
 For baselines, we adopt different experimental settings for weak and strong models.
 For weak models, we evaluate our method in the self-alignment setting (ConG-S \textit{(self)} and ConG \textit{(self)}) against preference optimization algorithms, including DPO \citep{dpo}, ORPO \citep{orpo}, and SimPO \citep{simpo}.
-For strong models, we focus on the weak-to-strong alignment setting, where supervision signals must come from the weak model for fairness.
-We therefore evaluate our method (ConG-S \textit{(w$\rightarrow$s)} and ConG \textit{(w$\rightarrow$s)}) against established weak-to-strong approaches: Weak SFT \citep{w2sg}, which directly fine-tunes the strong model on weak-model outputs; AuxConf \citep{w2sg}, a variant of Weak SFT with an auxiliary confidence loss; and WSPO \citep{wspo}.
+For strong models, we focus on the weak-to-strong alignment setting, where supervision signals must come from the weak model for fairness. {We therefore evaluate our method (ConG-S \textit{(w$\rightarrow$s)} and ConG \textit{(w$\rightarrow$s)}) against established weak-to-strong approaches: Weak SFT (pre) \citep{w2sg}, which uses the pre-alignment weak model; Weak SFT (post), which instead uses the post-alignment weak model; WeakTeacher \citep{WeakTeacher}; AuxConf \citep{w2sg}, a variant of Weak SFT with an auxiliary confidence loss; and WSPO \citep{wspo}.}